Pre-Columbian cultures of Colombia

-The pre-Columbian cultures of Colombia refers to the ancient cultures and civilizations that inhabited Colombia before the Spanish Conquest in the 16th century.
+The pre-Columbian cultures of Colombia refers to the ancient cultures and civilizations of Colombia.

+Population

+The population of pre-Columbian cultures in the modern-day country of Colombia is estimated to have been around 6 million.
+Around a third of them, or about 2 million people were Muiscas located in Andean highlands, with the population being concentrated in a similar way to modern-day Colombia.
+Lower estimates number the pre-Columbian population at just around 3 million people whereas higher estimates place the population at 10-12 million people.

 Geography

 Owing to its location, the present territory of Colombia was a corridor of early human migration from Mesoamerica and the Caribbean to the Andes and Amazon basin.
 The oldest archaeological finds are from the Pubenza and El Totumo sites in the Magdalena Valley 100 km southwest of Bogotá.
 These sites date from the Paleoindian period (18,000–8000 BCE).
 At Puerto Hormiga and other sites, traces from the Archaic Period (~8000–2000 BCE) have been found.
 Vestiges indicate that there was also early occupation in the regions of El Abra and Tequendama in Cundinamarca.
 The oldest pottery discovered in the Americas, found at San Jacinto, dates to 5000–4000 BCE.

 Indigenous people inhabited the territory that is now Colombia by 12,500 BCE.
 Nomadic hunter-gatherer tribes at the El Abra, Tibitó and Tequendama sites near present-day Bogotá traded with one another and with other cultures from the Magdalena River Valley.
 Between 5000 and 1000 BCE, hunter-gatherer tribes transitioned to agrarian societies; fixed settlements were established, and pottery appeared.
 Beginning in the 1st millennium BCE, groups of Amerindians including the Muisca, Zenú, Quimbaya, and Tairona developed the political system of cacicazgos with a pyramidal structure of power headed by caciques.

 Most of the Amerindians practiced agriculture and the social structure of each indigenous community was different.
 Some groups of indigenous people such as the Caribs lived in a state of permanent war, but others had less bellicose attitudes.

 There was no dominant culture in the pre-Columbian Colombia.
 Most of the aboriginal groups belonged to one of 3 major linguistic groups (Arawak, Carib, and Chibcha) and were part of a patchwork of several cultures and subcultures.
 These indigenous peoples developed the cultivation of yucca in the lower elevations, corn at middle altitudes, and potatoes in the highlands.
 They practiced ceramic pottery and other crafts, with important achievements in the working of gold, as the use of “tumbaga”, an alloy of gold and copper that facilitated the work of the artisan.

 None of the native peoples developed a system of writing comparable to that of the Mayas, nor a native empire such as that of the Aztecs or Incas.
 By 1500, the most advanced of the indigenous peoples were the Taironas and the Muiscas.